Workflow guidelines and limitations

-You can use the Capture payment action to capture the payment of an order.
-However, your store must be setup to manually capture payments.
+Use the Capture payment action to capture the payment of an order.
+Your store must be setup to manually capture payments for this action to work.
 No workflow can interrupt the capturing of automatic payments.

 Tracking inventory workflows

-The Product variant inventory quantity prior condition makes sure that your workflow runs the first time that the inventory matches the Product variant inventory quantity condition.
+- Product variant inventory quantity prior - Use this condition to make sure that your workflow runs the first time that the inventory matches the Product variant inventory quantity condition.
 If you don't use the quantity prior condition, then your workflow could run more often than expected.

-For example, to be notified when a variant's inventory is less than 5, then set Product variant inventory quantity to 5 and set Product variant inventory quantity prior to 6:
+For example, to be notified when a variant's inventory is less than 5, then set Product variant inventory quantity to 5 and set Product variant inventory quantity prior to 6.
+See examples.

 Canceling order workflows

-Workflows that affect orders do not apply when the order is in draft.
-After a draft is converted to an order, then your order workflows will apply.
+Workflows that affect orders don't apply when the order is in draft.
+After a draft is converted to an order, then your order workflows apply.

 Workflows that contain conditions that involve tags might not work if there are more than 250 tags associated with the order, product, or customer.

 You cannot manually start a workflow.
 All workflows must start with a trigger from Flow or from an app.